ahuxford/cardinal/doc/content/tutorials/sam_coupling.md

 For the velocity field’s boundary conditions in Table 4, a developed profile from a periodic simulation is used for both inlets.
-However, the Side inlet’s velocity profile is scaled such that its average velocity matches the velocity 𝑈𝑆𝑇 𝐻 coming from SAM.
+However, the Side inlet’s velocity profile is scaled such that its average velocity matches the velocity $U_{STH}$ coming from SAM.
 For the tracer’s Side inlet boundary condition, Bertolotto et al. (2009) found that the distribution injected into the CFD domain has little influence on tracer concentrations extracted at wire mesh sensor locations.
-Therefore, a flat inlet distribution is used, corresponding to the value 𝑆𝑆𝑇 𝐻 from SAM, where 𝑆 denotes that the tracer is a passive scalar.
+Therefore, a flat inlet distribution is used, corresponding to the value $S_{STH}$ from SAM, where S denotes that the tracer being modeled a passive scalar.

 The initial tracer injection is simulated as a prescribed, time-dependent profile at NekRS’s Side inlet boundary, and